Notice of request for public comment.

-The Department proposes requesting the following information, if not already included in an application, from a subset of visa applicants worldwide, in order to more rigorously evaluate such applicants for terrorism, national security-related, or other visa ineligibilities:
+The Department requests an extension on the collection of following information, from a subset of visa applicants worldwide, in order to more rigorously evaluate applicants for terrorism, national security-related, or other visa ineligibilities:

 - Travel history during the last fifteen years, including source of funding for travel;

 - Address history during the last fifteen years;

 - Employment history during the last fifteen years;